tobiasgrosser/polyhedral.info/contribute.md

 #### Add a new publication

-Publications are added by modifying the 'Publications.tex' file.
+Publications are added by modifying the 'Publications.bib' file.
 The publications page is automatically derived from this tex file.
-To cite a publication that is part of the 'Publications.tex' file, just add `<a class="citation">QUILLERE00</a>` to any page.
+To cite a publication that is part of the 'Publications.bib' file, just add `<a class="citation">QUILLERE00</a>` to any page.
 This will create the following citation <a class="citation">QUILLERE00</a>.